shih-han-wang/nameko_mailgun/README.md

 ## My Approach

-- As I have no experience with Python before this tech test, I spent a while understanding the provided code (`payments_service.py`) and the required dependencies and service (faker, nameko, mailgun, rabbitMQ).
+- As I had no experience with Python prior to this tech test, I spent a while understanding the provided code (`payments_service.py`) and the required dependencies and service (faker, nameko, mailgun, rabbitMQ).
-- I started with exploring how to monitor and handle the nameko (payments) event, and then exploring how to send email via mailgun.
+- I started by exploring how to monitor and handle the nameko (payments) event and how to send email via mailgun.
-- After making the above two tasks work, I started to write the mailing service which would handle the payments event and send the email.
+- After completing the two tasks above, I started to write the mailing service which would handle the payments event and send the email.

 ## Improvement

 - I found it quite difficult to write the tests for this project.
-   - The only part I used TDD approach is the email message, which is written without any dependency or service.
+   - I only used a TDD approach when developing the email message, which is written without any dependency or service.
-   - The test for sending email via mailgun is using my personal email to be recipient, which means every time running this test, I would receive the email.
-I was trying to find a way to mock it, but the mailgun service need the recipient to be authorised.
-Therefore I'd left it like this for now and will gain more knowledge about mocking the tests in this situation in the future.
+   - The test for sending email via mailgun is using my personal email as the recipient, which means every time running this test I would receive the email.
+I attempted to find a way to use a mock email but the mailgun service need the recipient to be authorised.
+In the future I hope to gain more knowledge on how to mock the tests in this situation.
-   - It took me a while to write the nameko's integration test, but I'm still not 100% sure if this is the best way to test it.
+   - It took me a while to write the nameko's integration test and but I'm still not 100% sure whether my approach was the best way to test it.
-- I prefer learning by doing, thus I didn't follow any Python tutorial or read through Python documentation before starting this project.
-Therefore I guess some code's syntax and structure might not be written precisely.
-I would like to spend some time in the future truly picking up Python as I found myself very interested in it after working on this test.
+- I prefer learning by doing, so I didn't spend a lot of time on Python tutorials or reading through Python documentation before starting this project.
+As a result some of the syntax and structure of the code could be improved or made more 'pythonic' as I gain more experience with the language.
+I plan to spend more time learning Python as I found myself very interested in it after working on this test.